-Principle 12: Exchang e-of-value Settlement Systems If an FMI settles trans sactions that involve the settlement of two linked obligations (for example, securities or foreign e exchange transactions), it should eliminate principal risk by conditioning the final settlement of or ne obligation upon the final settlement of the other.
-Summary narrative Principle risk has been eliminated from CSCS systems as settlement is on a DVP basis.
-CSCS oversees all settlement processes to enable both cash and securities are available before settlement.
+Principle 12: Exchange-of-value Settlement Systems

+If an FMI settles transactions that involve the settlement of two linked obligations (for example, securities or foreign exchange transactions), it should eliminate principal risk by conditioning the final settlement of one obligation upon the final settlement of the other.

+Summary narrative CSCS oversees all settlement processes to ensure that both cash and securities are available before settlement.
 Securities are committed and blocked in sellers account immediately after trading to ensure availability and delivery on settlement day.
 Cash is on the other side irrevocably guaranteed by the bank.
-Each settlement bank has a revolving pledge of a minimum of fifteen billion naira (N15billion) worth of Treasury bills and Federal Government bonds with Central Bank of Nigeria (CBN) against settlement.
-In practice, security and cash are simultaneously, irrevocably and finally settled at 8:00am on settlement day.
+Each settlement bank has a revolving pledge of a minimum of fifteen billion-naira (N15billion) worth of Treasury bills and Federal Government bonds with Central Bank of Nigeria (CBN) against settlement.
+In practice, security settles first before cash settlement on settlement day.
 CSCS transfer the interbank net position to CBN through NIBSS prior to settlement.
-CBN settles cash during the 8:00am session on settlement day.
-While security is settled in CSCS at 8:00am.
+CBN settles cash during the 9:00am session on settlement day while security is settled in CSCS at 8:00am.
 CSCS also receives settlement confirmation from NIBSS.
 Settlement banks have irrevocably committed to settle all transactions done by the dealing members linked to them.
-Rating of Principle Observed Key Consideration 1.
+However, there are ongoing engagement between the Central Bank of Nigeria (CBN), market participants and CSCS to ensure cash settlement is carried prior to securities settlement.
+Rating of Principle Partially Observed Partially Observed Key Consideration 1.
 "An FMI that is an exchange-of-value settlement system should eliminate principal risk by ensuring that the final settlement of one obligation occurs if and only if the final settlement of the linked obligation also occurs, regardless of whether the FMI settles on a gross or net basis and when finality occurs."
+"An FMI that is an exchange-of-value settlement system should eliminate principal risk by ensuring that the final settlement of one obligation occurs if and only if the final settlement of the linked obligation also occurs, regardless "An FMI that is an exchange-of-value settlement system should eliminate principal risk by ensuring that the final settlement of one obligation occurs if and only if the final settlement of the linked obligation also occurs, regardless of whether the FMI settles on a gross or net basis and when finality occurs."